3abqar/abqar_store1/README.md

 ---

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 📞 Support

 For support and questions, please contact the development team or create an issue in the GitHub repository.

 ---

-**Made with ❤️ by the 3abqar Team**